Rafffaelb/Schrodinger_Billiard/README.md

 The β = 2 (red), also indicated by literature as "A", represents a system that the TRS is broken.
 This happens when there is a magnetic field applied in the quantum dot, the magnetic field breaks the time-reversal symmetry.
 When the TRS is broken, it doesn't matter if SRS is preserved or broken.
 In this case, each element of the Hamiltonian is a complex number.
 #### Gaussian Symplectic Ensemble (GSE)
 The β = 4 (green), indicated by literature as "AII", represents a system that SRS is broken but TRS is preserved.
 In this case, the Hamiltonian has a quaternionic structure.
 In these systems, there is a special interaction called spin-orbit coupling that arises due to the relation between the apparent magnetic field seen from the electron perspective and the magnetic moment of the electron associated with its intrinsic spin.

-The random-matrix theory of quantum transport has a lot of details and here I just give a brief overview of this project.
-However, reference [[2]](#2) is the standard guide for this topic.

 ## Shot-Noise Power